Unclaimed Monies

 Instructions to Submit a Claim for Unclaimed Funds

-- Please fill out the Berks County Tax Claim Bureau Application for Unclaimed Funds and have the form notarized.
+1. Fill out the Berks County Tax Claim Bureau Application for Unclaimed Funds and have the form notarized.

-- a pay stub that reflects the property address
+• A pay stub that reflects the property address